raffaelespazzoli/namespace-configuration-controller/README.md

 You can add your API object instance there.
 The namespace field should not be specified and if it exists it will be overwrittent with the namespace name of the namespace to which the configuration is being applied.

 ## Installation
-Run the following to installe the controller:
+Run the following to install the controller:
 ```
 oc new-project namespace-configuration-controller
 oc apply -f deploy/namespace-configuration-controller.yaml